ingridstevens/whisper-audio-transcriber/README.md

-# Rag Over Whisper Audio Analysis
+# Uncovering Insights in Audio: An Exploration

 ![RAG Over audio](/images/cover.png)

 ## Welcome!

 Have you ever wondered what stories lie within the audio recordings around you?
 Perhaps you have an interview, a podcast, or a lecture that you wish you could dive into more deeply?
-This project is here to guide you on a journey of discovery, using a friendly and accessible approach to explore the richness of audio data.
+This "Uncovering Insights in Audio" project is here to guide you on a journey of discovery, using a friendly and accessible approach to explore the richness of audio data.

 ## Why Audio Analysis?